Vegetarian? You’re likely lean… and shy

-A large-scale German study at the Max Planck Institute for Human Cognitive and Brain Sciences in cooperation with the University Hospital of Leipzig has examined almost 9000 people to see how vegetarianism is related to body weight and personality.
+A large-scale German study at the Max Planck Institute for Human Cognitive and Brain Sciences in cooperation with the University Hospital Leipzig has examined almost 9000 people to see how a vegetarian lifestyle is related to body weight and personality.

 It was found that the lower the proportion of animal food in a person’s diet, the lower their body mass index (BMI) and body weight.
 One reason for this could be the lack of heavily processed foods in most plant-based diets.

 “Products that are excessively rich in fat and sugar are particularly fattening,” says Evelyn Medawar, first author of the study.
 “They stimulate the appetite and delay the feeling of satiety [fullness].
-If you avoid animal foods, you consume fewer such products, on average.”
+If you avoid animal foods, you consume fewer such products.”

-In addition, vegetarian food tends to be higher in dietary fibre, which is more filling and has a positive effect on the microbiome, or the bacteria that live in your gut.
-People who predominantly eat vegetables may therefore absorb less energy.
+In addition, vegetarian food tends to be higher in dietary fibre.
+This is more filling and has a positive effect on the microbiome, or the bacteria that live in your gut.
+People who predominantly eat a vegetarian diet may therefore absorb less energy.

 Primary or secondary?